 The Catecholamine/Sympathetic Nervous System Paradox Shows Up Again

-Just as we saw in an earlier ME/CFS blog, the levels of main drivers of the sympathetic nervous system in the blood, the catecholamines did not correlate with the sympathetic nervous activation that occurred.
+Just as we saw in an earlier ME/CFS blog, the levels of main drivers of the sympathetic nervous system – the catecholamines – did not correlate with the sympathetic nervous activation that occurred.
 In fact, catecholamine levels were significantly reduced in the FM patients.
 In later blogs we’ll be looking in the role the vagus and other nerves may play in the enhanced fight/flight activity in both these disorders.

 First, though, a look at yet another disorder that may have ties to both FM and ME/CFS.